peytontolbert/model-stack/autotune/README.md

 This module provides a lightweight but comprehensive framework for automated tuning across model, runtime, and kernel-level knobs.
 It integrates with existing components like `viz`, `attn`, and `dist` while remaining framework-agnostic for your objective function.

 Highlights
-- Random and grid search strategies (pluggable interface for more)
+- Random, grid, Sobol quasi-random, and Latin hypercube search (pluggable)
 - Simple, composable search spaces (choice, int ranges, uniform, log-uniform)
 - Trial orchestration with persistent local storage
 - Viz logging integration for trial metrics